-2.8.1 Workforce accommodation management plan (WAMP)
+2.8.1 Workforce Accommodation Management Plan (WAMP)

-Council notes the requirement for a post-approval WAMP to be prepared by the proponent which will underpin the detailed planning, construction, operation and decommissioning of the WAF.
+Council notes the requirement for a post-approval Workforce Accommodation Management Plan (WAMP) to be prepared by the proponent which will underpin the detailed planning, construction, operation and decommissioning of the WAF.

 Council expects the WAMP to be completed to Council's satisfaction, and requests early involvement in the development of the Plan (as outlined in section 2.5).
-It further expects that the issues listed at Appendix C (without limiting the full list of issues to be included) will form part of the WAMP.
+It further expects that the issues listed at Appendix D (without limiting the full list of issues to be included) will form part of the WAMP.

-2.8.2 Infrastructure to remain on-site after WAF closure
+2.8.2 Infrastructure to remain on-site after WAFs closure

-To offset the impact of the Baradine WAF on the local community, Council expects that a level of infrastructure will remain on site after the WAF is decommissioned at the end of the Project.
+To offset the impact of the WAFs on the local community, Council expects that a level of infrastructure is to remain on site after the WAFs are decommissioned at the end of the Project.
 These items are listed in the table below.
 It is also expected that these items are included in the WAMP as detailed at section 2.8.1.

-Infrastructure that should remain on the Baradine WAF site after decommissioning
+Infrastructure that should remain on the Narromine WAF sites after decommissioning